ysyk2021/how-to-stay-motivated-and-achieve-your-goals-in-the-workplace/src/chapter-9-2.md

-# Techniques for Collecting Data, Analyzing Results, and Using Feedback to Inform Future Strategies

 In this chapter, we will explore various techniques that can help you collect data, analyze results, and effectively use feedback to inform your future strategies in the workplace.
 These techniques are crucial for staying motivated and achieving your goals.
 Let's dive in!